How to File A VA Claim for Disability Compensation

 What else do I need to know?

-I suggest that you consider another set of requirements before you file a claim.
 You should be well organized and prepared to deal with a lot of paperwork, including copying of files and searching for evidence.
 It helps if you:

 - are familiar with searching for records on the Internet,